Use our pain assessment tool. Take the results to your next doctor appointment.

 It can be frustrating for those who have chronic pain all over.
 This is especially true if they don’t know the source of the pain.

-Fibromyalgia is one of the most common types of chronic pain conditions.
-It affects over 5 million patients in the United States alone.
+Fibromyalgia is one of the most common types of chronic pain disorders.
+It is estimated that more than 5 million people in the United States have fibromyalgia.
 The defining problem is chronic widespread muscle pain.

-Sufferers often have other Fibromyalgia symptoms such as fatigue and concentration/memory problems.
+Sufferers often have other fibromyalgia symptoms such as chronic fatigue, sleep disturbance, depression or anxiety, and concentration/memory problems.

 Could Your Pain Be Fibromyalgia?